 Applying for jobs in person is usually not necessary.
 Most companies use an online system to manage their hiring process, and trying to bypass this process won’t improve your prospects.
 In fact, many job seekers hoping to stand out by applying in person will show up to an establishment only to be asked to go home and apply online.
 Whenever a web-based application is available, apply online and save yourself the trip.

 There are exceptions, of course.
 For front-facing jobs with high turnover, such as food services or retail, applying in person can be an asset.
 In positions like this you may be able to speak directly to a manager, and if turnover is especially high you could be hired on the spot.
-According to career coach Ashley Stahl, writing in Forbes, “The simple rule is if you’re looking for a job where you’re dealing directly with a customer offering assistance — you should apply in person.
-If you’re looking for a job where everyone has a computer or at the least is expected to check e-mail — it is okay to stick to all online activity.”
 So, while many industries rely on the cold efficiency of online applications, if you are applying as a cashier, bartender, or something similar, applying in person can be an opportunity to make a good impression.

 If you do decide to apply in person, be sure to prepare yourself.
 Research the company, and make sure that you understand the responsibilities of the position.
-When you apply in-person you may be asked questions about your work experience, asked to fill out an application, or even subjected to an on-the-spot interview.
+When you apply in-person you will be asked about your resume and your work experience, and you may have to fill out an application, or do an on-the-spot interview.

 When entering the frenzy of today’s job market, it is important to have a strategy.
 Haphazardly sending your resume to any job posting that catches your eye may eventually land you a job, but it won’t land you the right job.
 Instead, a more proactive approach is recommended.
 Here are some quick tips for an effective job search: